-It is recognised that the harmonisation of eligibility criteria throughout the euro area would contribute to ensuring equal treatment and operational efficiency.
-At the same time, due attention has to be paid to existing differences in financial structure across Member States.
-A distinction is therefore made, essentially for purposes internal to the Eurosystem, between two categories of assets eligible for Eurosystem monetary policy operations.
-These two categories are referred to as tier-one' and tier-two' respectively:
+At the beginning of Economic and Monetary Union, due attention had to be paid to existing differences in financial structure across Member States.
+A distinction was therefore made, essentially for purposes internal to the Eurosystem, between two categories of assets eligible for Eurosystem monetary policy operations.
+These two categories are referred to as "tier one" and "tier two" respectively:

-- tier-one consists of marketable debt instruments fulfilling uniform euro area-wide eligibility criteria specified by the ECB, and - tier-two consists of additional assets, marketable and non-marketable, which are of particular importance to national financial markets and banking systems and for which eligibility criteria are established by the national central banks, subject to the minimum eligibility criteria established by the ECB.
+- tier one consists of marketable debt instruments fulfilling uniform euro area-wide eligibility criteria specified by the ECB; and - tier two consists of additional assets, marketable and non-marketable, which are of particular importance to national financial markets and banking systems and for which eligibility criteria are established by the national central banks, subject to the minimum eligibility criteria established by the ECB.
 The specific eligibility criteria for tier two applied by the respective national central banks are subject to approval by the ECB.

-No distinction is made between the two tiers with regard to the quality of the assets and their eligibility for the various types of Eurosystem monetary policy operations (except for the fact that tier-two assets are not normally used by the Eurosystem in outright transactions).
-The assets eligible for Eurosystem monetary policy operations can also be used as underlying assets for intraday credit (34).
+No distinction is made between the two tiers with regard to the quality of the assets and their eligibility for the various types of Eurosystem monetary policy operations (except for the fact that tier two assets are not normally used by the Eurosystem in outright transactions).
+The assets eligible for Eurosystem monetary policy operations can also be used as underlying assets for intraday credit.

-Tier-one and tier-two assets are subject to the risk control measures specified in Section 6.4.
+Tier one and tier two assets are subject to the risk control measures set out in Section 6.4.
 Eurosystem counterparties may use eligible assets on a cross-border basis, i.e. they may obtain funds from the national central bank of the Member State in which they are established by making use of assets located in another Member State (see Section 6.6).